 Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes, or contributed to group efforts over time.

-EduKita was my school’s student body’s first student led organization.
+EduKita was my school’s first student-led organization.
 While creating it was confusing enough, since we were walking into unfamiliar territory, we remained fixated on creating some new and fast.
 Within 3 days, we had participated in our first joint event with a public school on the outskirts of the city, but after that success we fell into a hiatus.
-The desire to do more suddenly dwindled and seeing that I was not ready to let this organization die out so quickly, I proposed that the organization adopt a voluntary project based system.
+The desire to do more suddenly dwindled and seeing that I was not ready to let this organization die out so quickly, I proposed that the organization adopt a voluntary project-based system.
 It took many long talks and discussions, because not everyone understood where I was going with the idea, but I simply asked for 1 month to prove my case and the race began.

 Through the trial period, I changed how we handled meetings.
 I became the moderator of our weekly meetings, and topped it off with also being the organization’s coordinator.
 I began first with alleviating the atmosphere by giving an awful joke here or there, and always started the meetings off with a positive smile.
 Once everyone was comfortable, I started inviting everyone one by one to speak and share their ideas.
 I would then ask around of what people taught and I would carry on the discussion until we eventually got an event plan.